Netflix’s new food documentary Street Food (Volume 1: Asia) featured multiple South-East Asian countries, but Malaysia was not one of them.

 Furthermore, Buro 247 added that the series missed out on the reality of street food, which is now a dying trade and in dire need of preservation.

-On a positive note, Vox regarded Bangkok, Thailand (the first episode) as the best episode of the series because it showed the importance of street food to social and cultural landscape of Bangkok.
+On a positive note, Vox regarded Bangkok, Thailand (the first episode) as the best episode of the series because it showed the importance of street food to the social and cultural landscape of Bangkok.

 Other than Malaysia, another country that was overlooked is Hong Kong.
 South China Morning Post justified it with the dying street food culture in the country and that eventually made Taiwan a better choice.